 Online or in person transfer costs

 Besides being the more convenient option that’s available round the clock, transferring money online is also the cheaper way to convert AUD to EUR.
 In fact, the same provider can charge you a higher fee for transferring money in person or over the phone compared to their charges for converting funds online.

-Once you’ve compared the different international money providers and found the best EUR exchange rates using our calculator above, you can either open an account with an online provider or visit the branch depending on your final choice.
+Once you’ve compared the different international money providers and found the right EUR exchange rate for your transfer, you can either open an account with an online provider or visit the branch depending on your final choice.

 After your transfer request has been registered, you can fix a conversion rate, provide the recipient’s bank account details and book your transaction.
 You should then be able to pay your provider using BPAY or Electronic Funds Transfer.

 Either way, here’s a list of information you’ll need to set up the transfer:

 1. Proof of identity, such as your driver’s licence or passport

 2. The recipient’s name, address and account details

 3. The complete name and address of the recipient’s bank

 4. Account number or International Bank Account Number (IBAN)